CoachKosik/Packet-Capture/README.md

   * Use the sudo tcpdump -D command.

 ### Summary

-This lab provided hands-on experience in using Wireshark to analyze network traffic.
+This lab demonstrated the process of capturing and analyzing network traffic using the `tcpdump` command-line tool.
 Key skills acquired include:

-* Opening and examining packet capture files.
+* Identifying network interfaces available for packet capture.
-* Filtering network traffic based on various criteria, such as IP addresses, ports, and protocol types.
+* Filtering network traffic based on specific criteria.
-* Inspecting packet details, including source and destination addresses, protocols, and payload data.
+* Capturing network traffic and saving it to a file.
-* Analyzing DNS traffic to identify domain name queries and IP address resolution.
+* Analyzing captured packet data to understand network protocols and data flow.
-* Searching for specific text patterns within packet payloads.

-By mastering these skills, users can effectively investigate network security incidents, troubleshoot network issues, and gain valuable insights into network behavior.
+By mastering these techniques, users can gain valuable insights into network behavior and troubleshoot potential issues.